Best Things to do in Chinatown, London

 In 1985 Chinatown London staged its first Chinese New Year celebrations, which have since grown and extended into other areas including Leicester Square and Trafalgar Square.

 The 2021 festivities celebrate the Year of the Ox.
-The 2021 London Chinese New Year event programme is yet to be confirmed but traditionally there is a parade, screenings, firecrackers, lots of speeches, dancing dragons, firecrackers and all the traditional Chinese New Year accompaniments.
+The 2021 London Chinese New Year event programme is yet to be confirmed but traditionally there is a parade, Lantern Festival, screenings, firecrackers, lots of speeches, dragon dance, firecrackers and all the traditional Chinese New Year accompaniments.
 Chinese New Year is held according to the Chinese Lunar calendar, and so the date varies.
 It’s usually held in January/February, so it’s best to check the exact date in advance.

 Chinese New Year parade

-The Chinese New Year Parade features the largest gathering of Chinese dragons and Lions in Europe.
-The parade begins at Charing Cross Road and makes it way down through Shaftesbury Avenue, Chinatown..
+The Chinese New Year Parade features the largest gathering of Chinese dragons and Lions in Europe and takes place down the streets of Chinatown.
+The parade begins at Charing Cross Road and makes it way down through Shaftesbury Avenue, Chinatown.

-In Trafalgar Square, the event begins with speeches of thanksgiving, stage performances that include Chinese dance and music and artists from China perform martial arts, Chinese Opera and much more.
+In Trafalgar Square, the event begins with speeches of thanksgiving, stage performances that include Chinese dance and music and artists from China performing martial arts, Chinese Opera and much more.

-Shopping at Chinatown includes browsing some amazing shops for authentic Chinese and East Asian seasonings, spices and sauces, East Asian vegetables, bread and lots of sweet treats.
+Shopping in Chinatown includes browsing some amazing shops for authentic Chinese and East Asian seasonings, spices and sauces, East Asian vegetables, bread and lots of sweet treats.
 Many of these items won’t be found anywhere else in the UK.
+Make sure to check out the new Loon Moon supermarket one of Chinatown’s biggest supermarkets.

 Everwell Chinese Medical Centre

-Their wide variety of alternative treatments include acupuncture, acupressure, Chinese herbs, cupping therapy, reflexology, ear candling and moxibustion – a practice which uses a medicinal stick of herbs aimed at enhancing circulation and improve the flow of Qi, the body’s energetic life force.
+Their wide variety of alternative treatments includes acupuncture, acupressure, Chinese herbs, cupping therapy, reflexology, ear candling and moxibustion – a practice that uses a medicinal stick of herbs aimed at enhancing circulation and improving the flow of Qi, the body’s energetic life force.

 The House of Spells